GailSlaney/BashCommands/README.md

 # Bash Commands
-A list of Git Bash commands, along with their uses and explanations.
+This project displays a list of Git Bash commands, along with their uses and explanations.

 This is my second project with GetCoding (my first project working with my coach, Gillian).
-I will use HTML and CSS to create a list of Bash commands, along with explanations of the purpose and how to use each command.
-The project will utilize numbered lists, bullet lists, various fonts and backgrounds.
-The project will also be dynamic in that it will adjust with resizing of the window.
+I use HTML and CSS to create a list of Bash commands, along with explanations of the purpose and how to use each command.
+The project utilizes numbered lists, bullet lists, various fonts and backgrounds.
+The project is also dynamic in that the display adjusts with resizing of the window.